 The APD is a 3-hour appointment and the price is $495 and includes a comprehensive report.
 You can find details on what to expect at an APD appointment here.

-We have two APD specialists at MAC who work from the following locations: Fitzroy and Thomastown and hence this assessments are only available at these locations.
+We have two APD specialists at MAC who work at our Fitzroy hearing centre and hence this assessments are only available at these locations.